Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Speed-Robust Scheduling with Infinitesimal Jobs

 For given~$m$, let~$t^\star$ be an optimal adversarial choice for~$t$ in \cref{theo:UBSandOnParallel}.
 Assuming there are bag sizes~$a_1,\ldots,a_m$ that match the bound~$\rhosandid(m)$ through simple folding, by (i) and (ii), we precisely know the makespan on all machines after folding when~$t=t^\star$.
 That fixes~$a_{i}+a_{2t+1-i}=\rhosandid(m)\cdot m/(m-t)$ for all~$i=1,\dots,t$ and~$a_{2t+1},\dots,a_m=\rhosandid(m)$, see Figure~\ref{fig:folding}.
 In contrast to~\cite{SteinZ20}, we show that defining~$a_i$ for~$i=1,\dots,t$ to be essentially a linear function of~$i$, and thereby fixing all bag sizes, suffices to match~$\rhosandid(m)$.
 The word ``essentially'' can be dropped when replacing~$\rhosandid(m)$ by~$\rhosandid$.

 A clean way of thinking about the bag sizes is through \emph{profile functions} which reflect the distribution of load over bags in the limit case $m\rightarrow\infty$.
 Specifically, we identify the set~$\{1,\dots,m\}$ with the interval~$[0,1]$ and define a continuous non-decreasing profile function $\bar{f}:[0,1]\rightarrow\mathbb{R_+}$ integrating to~$1$.
-A simple way of getting back from the profile function to actual bag sizes of total size approximately~$m$ is equidistantly ``sampling''~$\bar{f}$, i.e., defining $a_i:=\bar{f}(\frac{i-1/2}m)$ for all~$i$.
+A simple way of getting back from the profile function to actual bag sizes of total size approximately~$m$ is by equidistantly ``sampling''~$\bar{f}$, that is, by defining $a_i:=\bar{f}(\frac{i-1/2}m)$ for all~$i$.

 Our profile function~$\bar f$ implements the above observations and ideas in the continuous setting.
 Indeed, our choice